blackboard/protractor-sync/readme.md

 * **waitFor(condition, waitTimeMS?)** - Waits for the condition function to return a truthy value.
 An exception will be raised if it times out.

-## protractor_sync
+## protractor-sync

 * **IMPLICIT_WAIT_MS** - The amount of time to wait before timing out operations which wait implicitly.
 Note: An implicit wait
 SHOULD NOT be set in selenium/protractor.
 Use this value instead.
 Default: 5 seconds.
 * **RETRY_INTERVAL** - The amount of time to wait before retrying operations which wait.
 Default: 10ms.
 * **CLICK_RETRY_INTERVAL** - The amount of time to wait before attempting to re-click a blocked element.
 Default: 200ms.
 * **autoReselectStaleElements** - A boolean value indicating whether stale elements should be automatically re-selected or not.
-* **autoRetryClick** - A boolean value indicating whether protractor_sync should attempt to automatically retry blocked clicks or not.
+* **autoRetryClick** - A boolean value indicating whether protractor-sync should attempt to automatically retry blocked clicks or not.
 * **patch()** - Apply patches to protractor, allowing "synchronous-style" tests to be written.
 Should be called once before any tests have run.
-* **disallowMethods(options)** - Restricts usage of underlying protractor methods, encouraging the use of protractor_sync and protractor_sync's preferred style of test writing.
+* **disallowMethods(options)** - Restricts usage of underlying protractor methods, encouraging the use of protractor-sync and protractor-sync's preferred style of test writing.
 Pass `{ expect: true }` to prevent the usage of `expect` (in favor of `polledExpect`).
 * **waitForNewWindow(action, waitTimeMs)** - Executes the action function, then waits for a new popup window to appear.
   The current window will be switched to the new window when it opens.
 Times out after waitTimeMs milliseconds.